Fostering and Developing the Next Generation of BAME Leaders in Housing

 He is currently Director of Altair International.
 Altair International provides advice and support on a wide range of issues related to the development, funding, governance, and management of affordable housing across the globe.
 Recent assignments include preparation of feasibility studies for Africa’s first Green city in Kigali Rwanda, setting up a new housing fund in Nigeria, negotiating World bank loans for affordable housing in Nigeria, Rural housing modelling in Krygstan and setting up of a new urban park company in Beira Mozambique.
 Clients range from National governments, Development finance institutions, Private equity firms such as the World Bank, the International finance corporation IFC, German Development Bank KFW, Federal government of Nigeria, Infraco Africa.

 Olu has had significant experience of leading major housing companies in the UK.
 He was Chief Executive of United HA, Managing Director Midland Area, Divisional Director Midland Heart, Managing Director PCHA, Executive Director East Thames, and Executive Director London& Quadrant.
 These businesses owned and managed homes with market value from £100m to £20bn.
-He was until recently Chairman of Inquilab, he is co – founder and Chair of Leadership 2025 a charity set up to improve BME representation in the housing sector.
+He was until recently Chairman of Inquilab, he is co – founder and Chair of Leadership 2025 a charity set up to improve BME representation in the affordable housing sector.
 He is Chairman Altwood Housing Group, a family owned private property development and management company based in London.
 He is also co-founder of The African housing company a residential housing development company recently set up to deliver green and affordable housing in Africa.

 Date: 24th September 2021